ctxis/SnitchDNS/README.md

   * Slack Webhooks
 * User Management
   * Multi-User support
-    * Each user is given their own subdomain to user.
+    * Each user is given their own subdomain to use.
   * LDAP Support
   * Two Factor Authentication
   * Password Complexity Management